(Please scroll down for Parts I - IV)

 Although The Kid Who Played the Palace had been forced into the background, rarely a day went by that I didn't spend at least a few minutes working on a lyric, melody, or piece of dialogue.
 I had enlisted a prominent Broadway expert and director named Bill Martin to dramaturge, and in 2004, we conducted stage readings of what was then a primitive script and score at the Emelin Theater in Mamaroneck, NY.
 This was immediately followed by a semi-orchestrated demonstration recording of the songs.
 Echoing my experience from twenty years earlier, the songs were again well-received, but the general consensus was that the story line was weak.

 After many more years of intermittent work, with continued input from Dr. Martin, I enlisted a friend and professional writer, Lee Stringer, to assist with dialogue.
 Lee's input proved invaluable, and largely as a result, I decided it was once again time to put the show in front of an audience.

-This summer and fall, 2017, I will again be mounting staged readings of the script and score of The Kid Who Played the Palace.
+This winter and spring (2018), I will again be mounting staged readings of the script and score of The Kid Who Played the Palace.
 The hope is of course that the production is at long last close to being presentable to a Broadway audience.

-That said, if the show is still not ready after this fall, I'm sadly confident that life will continue to provide ample, irresistible distractions and opportunities for even further delay.
+That said, if the show is still not ready after this winter/spring, I'm sadly confident that life will continue to provide ample, irresistible distractions and opportunities for even further delay.